angarsky/diveintopython/learn/variables_and_types/printing.md

 With `f-strings`, you can embed expressions inside string literals by enclosing them in curly braces {}.
 The expressions inside the curly braces are evaluated at runtime, and their values are inserted into the string.
 So this helps to print to help multiple variables in one string.

-Another option for formatted printing is the use of curly braces.
-You can use `{}` inside a string to indicate where you want to insert variable values, and then use the `format()` method to substitute the actual values.
+- Using the format() method and curly braces: You can use `{}` inside a string to indicate where you want to insert variable values, and then use the `format()` method to substitute the actual values.
 Here's an example:

 ```python
 name = "John"